ARMmbed/mbed-os-example-client/README.md

 ### Client credentials

-To register the application with the mbed Device Connector service, you need to create and set the client side certificate.
+To register the application with the Mbed Device Connector service, you need to create and set the client side certificate.

-1. Go to [mbed Device Connector](https://connector.mbed.com) and log in with your mbed account.
+1. Go to [Mbed Device Connector](https://connector.mbed.com) and log in with your Mbed account.
-1. On mbed Device Connector, go to [My Devices > Security credentials](https://connector.mbed.com/#credentials) and click the **Get my device security credentials** to get new credentials for your device.
+1. On Mbed Device Connector, go to [My Devices > Security credentials](https://connector.mbed.com/#credentials) and click the **Get my device security credentials** to get new credentials for your device.
 1. Replace the contents in the `security.h` file of this project's folder with the content copied above.

 ### IP address setup

-This example uses IPv4 to communicate with the [mbed Device Connector Server](https://api.connector.mbed.com) except for 6LoWPAN ND and Thread.
+This example uses IPv4 to communicate with the [Mbed Device Connector Server](https://api.connector.mbed.com) except for 6LoWPAN ND and Thread.
 However, you can easily change it to IPv6 by changing the `mbed_app.json` you make:

 ```
     "target_overrides": {